MatchuPitchu/react-summary/11_Redux.md

       - uses iternally `Immer` that detects when state should be mutated and clones existing state, keeps all the state that you are not editing and overwrites desired piece of state in an immutable way;
     - b) `createSlice` creates `action creator methods` for you that return `unique action identifiers` for different reducers
       - e.g. when you call later `counterSlice.actions.yourReducerName()`, Redux Toolkit returns an action obj of this shape: `{ type: 'some unique identifier' }`
+- `configureStore({ reducer: ... })` creates store like `createStore` of basic Redux, but can merge multiple reducers into one reducer;
+  - pass in a `configuration obj` with `reducer prop` that can have obj of different `key reducer pairs` of your choice to include multiple reducers
+  - if you have only one reducer, then you don't need this obj (-> `reducer: counterSlice.reducer` would be enough)
+  - attention: you point at `reducer`, even if you write `reducers` in createSlice()

-### Basic Example of Redux in React with Redux Toolkit
+### Basic Example of Redux in React with Redux Toolkit and multiple slices of global state

 ```JavaScript
 // store/index.js